snowplow-archive/snowplow.github.com/_posts/2017-02-19-snowplow-r87-chichen-itza-released.md

 We have also fixed a critical bug for loading events into Postgres via StorageLoader ([#2888] [2888]).

-<h2 id="upgrading">4.
+<h2 id="upgrading">5.
 Upgrading</h2>

+<h3 id="upgrading-binaries">5.1 Upgrading EmrEtlRunner and StorageLoader</h3>

+The latest version of the EmrEtlRunner and StorageLoader are available from our Bintray [here][app-dl].

+<h3 id="upgrading-config.yml">5.2 Updating config.yml</h3>

-Upgrading is simple - update the `hadoop_shred` job version in your configuration YAML like so:
+To make use of the new ability to specify EBS volumes for your EMR cluster's core nodes, update your configuration YAML like so:

 {% highlight yaml %}
-versions:
-  hadoop_enrich: 1.8.0        # UNCHANGED
-  hadoop_shred: 0.10.0        # WAS 0.9.0
-  hadoop_elasticsearch: 0.1.0 # UNCHANGED
+    jobflow:
+      master_instance_type: m1.medium
+      core_instance_count: 1
+      core_instance_type: c4.2xlarge
+      core_instance_ebs:   # Optional.
+Attach an EBS volume to each core instance.
+        volume_size: 200    # Gigabytes
+        volume_type: "io1"
+        volume_iops: 400    # Optional.
+Will only be used if volume_type is "io1"
+        ebs_optimized: false # Optional.
+Will default to true
 {% endhighlight %}

+The above configuration will attach an EBS volume of 200 GiB to each core instance in your EMR cluster; the volumes will be Provisioned IOPS (SSD), with performance of 400 IOPS/GiB.
+The volumes will *not* be EBS optimized.
+Note that XXXXXXX.

 For a complete example, see our [sample `config.yml` template][emretlrunner-config-yml].

+<h3 id="upgrading-redshift">5.3 Upgrading Redshift</h3>

-You will also need to deploy the following table for Redshift:
+You will also need to deploy the following manifest table for Redshift:

-* [com.snowplowanalytics.snowplow/duplicate_1.sql] [duplicate-ddl]
+* [4-storage/redshift-storage/sql/manifest-def.sql ] [manifest-ddl]

-<h2 id="roadmap">5.
+<h2 id="roadmap">6.
 Roadmap</h2>

-As well as the cross-batch deduplication mentioned above, upcoming Snowplow releases include:
+Upcoming Snowplow releases include:

 * [R8x [HAD] Cross-batch natural deduplication] [r8x-crossbatch-dedupe], removing duplicates across ETL runs using an event manifest in DynamoDB
-* XXXX
+* [R9x [HAD] Spark port] [r9x-spark-port], which will port our Hadoop Enrich and Hadoop Shred jobs from Scalding to Apache Spark
-* [R8x [HAD] 4 webhooks] [r8x-webhooks], which will add support for 4 new webhooks (Mailgun, Olark, Unbounce, StatusGator)
+* [R9x [HAD] 4 webhooks] [r9x-webhooks], which will add support for 4 new webhooks (Mailgun, Olark, Unbounce, StatusGator)

 Note that these releases are always subject to change between now and the actual release date.

-<h2 id="help">6.
+<h2 id="help">7.
 Getting help</h2>

 For more details on this release, please check out the [release notes] [snowplow-release] on GitHub.